humlawre/curse-of-the-crimson-throne/Player's Guide/Jeggare River.md

 ![[Jeggare River.png]]

 The headwaters of the river are known for their plentiful supply of salmon, with which the Korvosans fill both their stomachs and their pockets as one of the city's major exports.
-The river is also known to empty into the most prosperous clam field in Varisia: the Narrows of St. Alika.
+The river is also known to empty into the most prosperous clam field in Varisia: the Narrows of St. Alika.     asdsdasdads